reduardo7/bash-service-manager/README.md

 **This is optional**

-Function to execute before _Service Funcion_ start.
+Commands to execute before _Service_ start.

 If function exit code is not `0` (zero), the service will not started.